Clastify logo

 Reading a Sankey diagram

-A Sankey diagram is a scaled flow diagram showing energy or power transfers.
-It uses arrows, and the width of each arrow is proportional to the amount transferred.
+A Sankey diagram is a scaled flow diagram that shows energy or power transfers with arrows.
+The arrow widths are proportional to the amounts transferred.
 The input usually comes in from the left.
-Useful output carries on to the right, while wasted or degraded transfers branch off, often upward or downward.
+Useful output carries on to the right, while wasted or degraded transfers branch away, often upward or downward.

 Image

-“Wasted” doesn’t mean the energy has been destroyed.
-It means the energy has gone into stores that are not useful for the intended purpose, commonly the internal energy of the surroundings.
-For example, a lamp may transfer only a small fraction of its input energy as visible light, while most of the input becomes heating of the lamp and air.
+“Wasted” does not mean destroyed.
+It means the energy has been transferred into stores that are not useful for the intended purpose, commonly internal energy of the surroundings.
+For example, a lamp may transfer only a small fraction of its input energy as visible light; most becomes heating of the lamp and air.

-Sankey diagrams are useful for checking conservation.
-At any junction, the total width entering must equal the total width leaving, once all useful and wasted transfers are included.
+Sankey diagrams are good for checking conservation.
+At any junction, the total width entering must equal the total width leaving, allowing for all useful and wasted transfers.
 If the diagram does not balance, the energy accounting is incomplete.

 The component of force along the displacement

-For a constant force, only the part of the force parallel to the displacement does work:
+For a constant force, the work done depends only on the part of the force that acts parallel to the displacement:

 Image

-This explains the standard circular-motion case.
+This deals with a classic circular-motion question.
 For a body moving in a circular trajectory under a centripetal force, the instantaneous displacement is tangential while the centripetal force is radial.
 They are perpendicular, so the centripetal force does no work.
 It changes the direction of the velocity, not the speed or kinetic energy.

 Force–distance graphs